As prominent board member search firms, we can vouch for the influence that generational diversity has over modern office dynamics.

 Generation X (1965-1980)

-According to a leading technology and communication sector consultancy, Gen X leaders exhibit strong independence and entrepreneurial spirit.
+According to a leading technology executive search firm, Gen X leaders exhibit strong independence and entrepreneurial spirit.

 They excel at bridging the gap between traditional and modern leadership approaches, valuing both structure and flexibility.
 Their adaptive nature makes them particularly effective in managing diverse teams.